The Best Influencer Marketing Platforms With a Developer API (2026)

 Every pricing note below is current to publication; verify on each vendor's own page before quoting anything to your finance team.
 Vendors quietly move tier names and credit allowances around all the time.

-The five platforms, compared
+The six platforms, compared

 Modash: The API-First Discovery Database